 Contact Community Learning & Development Partnership tel: 01236 812595 or email: email@example.com

 You have indicated that you may be hard of hearing.
 We recommend that you complete a hearing assessment which can be found under the Hearing section on the online self-assessment page.

 You have indicated that you have fallen within your home and you are worried about this and having more falls.
 There can be a variety of reasons for why you might have fallen and it is important to consider these to try and reduce further falls from occurring.

-You can find out further information about falls on the NHS inform website: www.nhsinform.scot using the search box.
+You can find out further information about falls on the NHS Inform Preventing Falls website: www.nhsinform.scot/healthy-living/preventing-falls.